 It wasn’t something I expected.
 Later I’d find out that the first few were printed on a specialized vinyl that makes it easy for removal, but still… Why would someone intentionally remove this particular sticker and leave up so many others?
 You’re gonna leave up someone else’s sticker, but go out of your way to defaces these?

-The roots of the problem run deep.
-In the next batch, I sourced 3,000 that were printed on paper.
+The roots of the problem ran deep… In the next batch, I sourced 3,000 printed on paper.
 I figured if someone was going to tear them down, then there should be a lot more for them to remove.
-I distributed them around the local coffee shops and had to resupply almost daily.
-They appeared everywhere but were still defaced and torn off.
-Eventually, the weather would take its toll on the paper as well.
+I distributed them to local coffee shops and had to resupply almost daily.
+They appeared everywhere, but still defaced and torn off.
+Eventually, the weather would take its toll on the paper stickers.

-In later versions, I also added the hashtag #catcallingisharassment to see if other people would share their stories and photos.
-You can identify the eggshell stickers by their chipped corners or scratched out lettering.
-This is an ongoing issue for me, and the labels are not enough.
-More will come of this in the future.
+In later versions, I added the hashtag #catcallingisharassment to see if other people would share their stories and photos.

 Local interview about the stickers: https://pittsburghstickerproject.weebly.com/home/starting-a-conversation